This post is also available in: Ελληνικά (Greek)

 Although there are no cars on the island, there is, however, a public bus that connects all the villages.
 Bicycles are also available to rent.

 As it is on a slope between the lake and the mountains, it takes a bit of effort to walk but it is well worth it.
-The old part of the town with its narrow cobbled streets is a real pleasure to explore.
+The old part of the town with its narrow cobbled streets is an absolute pleasure to explore.

 Another of Lovere’s highlights is the church of St. Giorgio.
 Dating from the 17th century, it is one of Lovere’s oldest buildings.
-The church has a three-aisle interior with large marble columns, sculptures and rich tapestries.
+The church has a three-aisled interior with large marble columns, sculptures, and rich tapestries.
 Worth a visit if you are in the area.